St. Jakob im Rosental

-Sankt Jakob im Rosental (Šentjakob v Rožu) is a town in the district of Villach-Land in the Austrian state of Carinthia.
+St. Jakob im Rosental (Šentjakob v Rožu) is a town in the district of Villach-Land in the Austrian state of Carinthia.

 Geography

 The municipality borders on Slovenia in the south, and the northern boundary is formed by the Drau River.
 It lies in the western part of the Rosen valley.

 Population

 According to the 2001 census 16.4% of the population are Carinthian Slovenes.

 History

-In the Carinthian Plebiscite of 1920, Sankt Jakob was one of the 17 Carinthian municipalities, where the majority of the population (54%) voted for the annexation to the Kingdom of Serbs, Croats and Slovenes (Yugoslavia).
+In the Carinthian Plebiscite of 1920, St. Jakob was one of the 17 Carinthian municipalities, where the majority of the population (54%) voted for the annexation to the Kingdom of Serbs, Croats and Slovenes (Yugoslavia).

 However, since 59% of the voters in the entire voting zone A were in favour of remaining with Austria, the municipal area also remained with Carinthia.

 Personalities

 Among the famous natives of the municipality were the Slovene philologists Matija Ahacel and Anton Janežič.